jcmartinez/drupalpro14/README.md

 # Working with DrupalPro
 ## 1. Create Multiple Websites
-you can create more website simply by typing
+you can create more website simply by connecting to your machine (*vagrant ssh*) and typing

     drush qc --domain=mywebsite.dev